Go to Reviews.org AU Edition

 A strong Wi-Fi network isn’t worth much if your devices aren’t able to connect.
 Assuming that your modem and router are working just fine, the issue could be with the connection between your computer, tablet, smart TV, or other device.

-First, try restarting your internet-connected devices to see if that solves the problem.
+If your Spectrum Wi-Fi isn't working, Try restarting your internet-connected devices to see if that solves the problem.
 If your internet still isn’t working, you can sign into your Spectrum account to reset your equipment online.
 Just follow these steps:

 - Log in to your account using the Spectrum website or the My Spectrum App.